History of the Ministry of Defence Police: 1949: The Admiralty Constabulary

-At the time of its formation the Constabulary comprised some 3500 men policing some 150 separate Naval establishments throughout Great Britain and Northern Ireland.
+At the time of its formation the Admiralty Constabulary comprised some 3500 men policing some 150 separate Naval establishments throughout Great Britain and Northern Ireland.
+It recognised the RMP's previous unreliable training methods opened a training School.

-Training in the Royal Marine Police and its associated forces had been limited to a 3-week course in one of the main dock yards where a self-taught instructor would endeavour to initiate recruits after reading various Acts of Parliament and books of Law.
-Whether the system was efficient or not, the force survived and managed to get good results.
-With the formation of the Admiralty Constabulary, however, the previous unreliable training methods were recognised and a training School was inaugurated.
 Volunteers were called to fill posts as instructors and successful applicants were sent on a six-month course of tuition at various local police colleges to ensure they were fitted for the task.

 War Office/Army Department Constabulary

-As far as is known, the Army used serving soldiers to guard their establishments in the early days and as the employment of civilians by the Army was minimal, there was little call for a civilian police force, except for places such as the Royal Arsenal at Woolwich.
-Consequently, the first records of police in the Army Dept appear circa 1860 when Metropolitan Police were called upon to police The Royal Arsenal.
-This was a straightforward arrangement as Woolwich is in London.
-In 1925, it was found necessary for the Army to have a civilian police of its own principally for investigation amid a climate of hysteria over an alleged huge German spy network.
+In 1925, with the abolition of No. 1 (Woolwich Arsenal) Division of the Metropolitan Police and after a wartime climate of hysteria over an alleged huge German spy network, it was found necessary for the Army to have a civilian police of its own principally for investigation.
 A force was formed under the auspices of that department which became known later as MI5.
 This was soon followed by the inauguration of a dedicated War Department Constabulary.
-This force derived its authority from various Acts of Parliament notably the Metropolitan Police Act 1860 Which States:
+This force derived its authority from various Acts of Parliament notably the Metropolitan Police Act 1860 (later expanded to cover Scotland) which states: